MaxwellNewman/chess/README.md

 "# chess"

+This is a program designed to run in Windows.
+The chessboard will not output properly on Unix-based or Mac OSX systems.

 To Do:
 1. implement algebraic notation for chess
 	a. letters go from white's left to white's right, starting from a and ending at h